jayeshdesai4520/DBpedia-GSoC-2021/about.md

 ```
 User - Hi
 Bot - Hello!
 I am the DBpedia bot, How can I help you?
-User - reset component list
+User - reset the component list
 Bot - Components list are now empty
 ```
 <br />
 Default component which are always on are NEDDBpediaSpotlight,QueryBuilderSimpleRealNameOfSuperHero,SparqlExecuter,OpenTapiocaNED,BirthDataQueryBuilder,WikidataQueryExecuter <br />

-**To see the Active/Live QANARY Components from Server not from the local List you can use the below command:** <br />
+**To see the Active/Live QANARY Components from Server, not from the local List you can use the below command:** <br />
 ```
-User - list of active qanary components
+User - list of active Qanary components
 Bot - Total Active components are 55 and components are "coronabot-named-entity-recognition-location-de","SparqlExecuter","TagmeNED","MeaningCloud","NED-DBpediaSpotlight","coronabot-question-classification","QAnswerQueryBuilderAndExecutor","NERD-LuceneLinker","coronabot-missing-information","Dandelion","NER-FOX","WikidataQueryExecute.................
 ```
 <br />